Recordings should depend only on files in recordings directory, or store database there

 Dave, without really understanding what your python script does, how easy would it be to work it up to simply regenerate the recordings databse from all the files present in the recordings directory?

-Updated by Flole Systems almost 2 years ago
+Updated by Flole Systems about 2 years ago

 You should report the lockup instead so someone can look into that and maybe fix it.
 You probably don't have a coredump of that lockup now so not much you can do now but make yourself familiar with the debugging steps in the Wiki and go through them next time you experience a lockup.

 Updated by Giles Puckett over 1 year ago

 Was away from home for a few days, so shut down TVH.(it normally runs 24/7).
 It was shut down (not lost power)